Paul Manafort trial begins, shifting Mueller probe focus away from Russia

 Observers have questioned whether Trump will pardon Manafort if he is convicted.
 Trump has said he feels "badly" about Manafort's situation, and that he considers it unfair that he has been ensnared by Mueller's probe.

-Fox News' Jake Gibson, Anne Marie Riha and Gregg Re contributed to this report.
+Fox News' Gregg Re, Jake Gibson and Anne Marie Riha contributed to this report.